benihime91/SIIM-COVID19-DETECTION-KAGGLE/README.md

 - average pooling + sCSE attention map along with multi-head attention was used in the training and finetune stage.
 - Loss fnc: BCE{4-class} + [0.75* lovasz_loss + 0.25* BCE ]{Segmentation loss}
 - Noisy labels were introduced using the out of folds predictions of the efficientnet B5 model with similar configs.
-- Ranger optimizer, Cosine Scheduler with warmup were used.
+- AdamW optimizer with OneCycleLR scheduling was used.

  ## Efficientnet B7: